HIWIN LOGO

 Competitive Salary & Benefits

 HIWIN determines salary and benefits based on employees’ education, experience, and the position they are applying for, without any gender or ethnic disparities.
 Both female and male employees receive equal starting salaries and equal pay for equal work, which surpass the minimum wage mandated by law.
 Additionally, HIWIN offers quarterly bonuses, employee compensation, and year-end bonuses that are contingent upon HIWIN’s performance and employees’ individual accomplishments.
-For example, engineers at HIWIN earn more than twice the minimum wage.
-In 2023, the hiring registration rate for R&D engineers reached 60%.
 The annual income for HIWIN employees is consistently ranked above the industry average (according to information disclosed on the Market Observation Post System), and starting salaries for new employees in Taiwan and globally exceed local minimum wages.

-HIWIN implements a comprehensive performance management system that includes goal management, team evaluations, multi-dimensional assessments, and agile processes to review employee performance.
-Employees are encouraged to set ambitious, challenging goals, and management is encouraged to provide real-time feedback and recognition to effectively enhance our organizational performance.
-Senior executives and department heads regularly align departmental KPIs with the company’s strategic goals.
-These KPIs are reviewed by senior management, ranked, and assigned ratings, which serve as the basis for bonuses, promotions, and salary adjustments.
-A distinctive feature of HIWIN’s rewards program is the allocation of bonuses based on employee performance.
-For instance, under the royalty system, employees whose research and development efforts yield new technologies that generate profit for the company receive regular bonus payments, akin to royalties, allowing them to share in the long-term success of their innovations.
+HIWIN employs a diversified performance evaluation approach, incorporating Management by Objectives (MBO), teambased assessments, multi-dimensional evaluations, and agile processes to review employee performance.
+Employees are encouraged to set challenging goals, while supervisors provide timely feedback and recognition to enhance organizational performance.
+Department heads regularly align key performance indicators (KPIs) with the Company’s strategic objectives.
+Performance reviews are conducted by senior executives, who calibrate, rank, and grade employees to serve as the basis for bonuses, promotions, and salary adjustments.
+HIWIN’s incentive design ties bonuses and dividends to performance.
+For instance, under the royalty incentive program, employees whose research and development efforts yield new technologies that generate profit for the company receive regular bonus payments, akin to royalties, allowing them to share in the longterm success of their innovations.

 Employee Engagement Survey